All Episodes

 But it's sad.

-What would you what would you suggest Israel do?
+What would you suggest Israel do?

-Well, well, the thing is that I believe that most of Iran, the people there, they are pro-Israel.
+Well, the thing is that I believe that most of Iran, the people there, they are pro-Israel.

 They're stuck.

-Um, you know, take take it all out.
+Take it all out.

-Nuke, you know, the leaders.
+Nukes, the leaders.

 I mean, we know that Biden's really not in charge.